rubensworks/article-privacy-decentralized/content/use-case.md

 <figure id="figure-use-case">
 <img src="img/use-case.svg" alt="[Personal Address Book]" class="figure-width-twothird">
 <figcaption markdown="block">
-An overview of the proposed personalised address book use case scenario.
+An overview of the proposed personalised address book use case scenario, in which Alice and Bob attempt to query over Alices address book.
 </figcaption>
 </figure>

 Alice uses the `/contacts` file in her pod to list everyone that she knows using WebIDs that point to the profiles of the respective people.
 The profiles of Bob and Carol both contain their name, email and telephone number, which are readable for select people.
-Access control rules in the form of <em> <subject, access rights, resource></em> tuples can bed used by Bob and Carol to restrict access to data stored in their respective pods:
+Access control rules in the form of <em>&lt;subject, access rights, resource&gt;</em> tuples can be used by Bob and Carol to restrict access to data stored in their respective pods:

 Bob is quite liberal, and allows everyone (_S<sub>E</sub>_) to read both his name and email:
 {: #r1}